 The school calendar feels like it starts earlier every year!
 Now that Labor Day has passed and kids are back-to-school, it's back-to-after-school season, when families look for enriching and fun programs for kids to take part in when the school day is over.
-Options for kids' sports activities, arts programs, and other activity classes for kids in the LA area are numerous and varied—lucky us!—but many are tough to manage on a budget.
+Options for kids' sports activities, arts programs, and other activity classes for kids in LA are numerous and varied—lucky us!—but many are tough to manage on a budget.
 The good news is there are also several free classes for kids in Los Angeles, as well as inexpensive programs, all of which engage students’ minds and bodies in the hours after school lets out.

-The first place to check is always your child’s own school campus; most Los Angeles elementary and middle schools host a program that offers low-cost enrichment classes on property.
-Programs like STAR, CREST, THINK Together, LA’s Best, Beyond the Bell, Prime Time, LACER, Jaxx Theatricals, and JMG Sportswise all offer a selection of age-appropriate classes that don’t require leaving school grounds; and an up side of the down-turned economy is that these programs are able to recruit some super talented professionals to share their skills.
-Most programs offer scholarships and financial aid; we recommend getting aid applications in early, so that waiting for approval doesn’t interfere with securing a place in the class your child wants.
+Programs like STAR, CREST, THINK Together, LA’s Best, Beyond the Bell, Prime Time, LACER, Jaxx Theatricals, and JMG Sportswise all offer a selection of age-appropriate classes that don’t require leaving school grounds and these programs are able to recruit super talented local professionals to share their skills.
+Most programs are free or offer scholarships and financial aid; we recommend getting aid applications in early so that waiting for approval doesn’t interfere with securing a place in the class your child wants.
 Check with your school to see what is offered and how to enroll your child.

 A great source of totally free programming is the Police Activities League, which has been providing educational, athletic, and other recreational activities to local youth for decades.
 LAPD’s PAL website provides contact numbers for local organizers, plus many of LA’s incorporated communities have local police forces with their own PAL programs that may be easier to navigate.
-Santa Monica PAL, for example, offers free drop-in activities at Virginia and Memorial Parks daily after school, and Pasadena PAL has a dedicated facility with free after-school activities.
+Santa Monica PAL, for example, offers free drop-in activities at the PAL Youth Center daily after school, and Pasadena PAL has a dedicated facility with free after-school activities.

 Boys and Girls Clubs

 Local parks are often a resource worth checking for free and super-cheap programs.
-LA Parks and Rec, for example, often has interesting youth programs going on at Barnsdall Arts Park.
-Torrance Parks and Rec offers residents a daily after-school program (with scholarships available), on campus at most of its elementary and middle schools.
-Santa Monica offers free daily homework help and other free after school adventures until 7pm at Virginia Park.
+LA Parks and Rec, for example, has many recreation centers that offer free after-school care.
+Torrance Parks and Rec offers residents a daily after-school program (with scholarships available), on-campus at most of its elementary and middle schools.
+Santa Monica offers free daily homework help and other free after-school adventures at Virginia Park.
 LA County Parks & Recreation also has after-school programs at several parks.

 Photo courtesy of 826LA